spencerpayne/AirPollution/README.md

 - PIL (Python Imaging Library)
 - pyodbc

-- pip install tkinter
-- pip install pillow
-- pip install pyodbc
+   pip install pillow pyodbc

 ## How to Use

+1. **Opening the Application:**
-1. **Launch the Application**: Run the Python script `LouisianaMapApp.py` to launch the application.
+   - Run the Python script (`LouisianaMapApp.py`) to launch the application.

-2. **Select Coordinates**: There are three ways to select coordinates:
+2. **Viewing the Map:**
+   - Upon launching, a window will appear displaying the map of Louisiana.

+3. **Select Coordinates:**
+   - **Click on Map:** Click anywhere on the map to select coordinates.
+A red marker will indicate the selected location.
-   - Enter coordinates manually in the provided entry box.
-Use the format: `latitude, longitude` (e.g., `92.4324, -91.43423`).
-Press Enter to fetch the air quality data.
+   - **Manual Input:** Alternatively, you can manually enter coordinates in the input box provided.
+Press Enter or click the "Search" button to fetch data for the entered coordinates.
-   - Click on the map to select coordinates visually.
-   - Choose from the list of available coordinates in the coordinate bank.
+   - **Coordinate Bank:** You can select coordinates from the list of available coordinates displayed in the "Available Coordinates" section.
+Click on a coordinate in the list to populate the input box with the selected coordinates.
+Press Enter or click the "Search" button to fetch data for the selected coordinates.

-3. **View Air Quality Data**: Once coordinates are selected, the application displays air quality data including CO2 levels, PM2.5 levels, PM10 levels, temperature, and humidity in the corresponding entry fields.

-4. **Coordinate Bank**: The application maintains a list of available coordinates fetched from the database.
-Users can select coordinates from this list for quick access.
+4. **View Air Quality Data:**
+   - After selecting or entering coordinates, the application will fetch air quality data corresponding to those coordinates.
+The fetched data will be displayed in the labeled fields for CO2, PM2.5, PM10, Temperature, and Humidity.

-5. **Adding New Data into the Database**: To add new data to the database, simply choose a coordinate, and make sure it is selected in the "selected coordinates" field.
-Then, fill in your data in the CO2, PM2.5, PM10, Temperature, and Humidity fields.
-Finally, you can click the "Add New Data" button, and your data will be added to the database.
+5. **Adding New Data:**
+   - To add new data to the database, first select or enter the coordinates for the location where the data will be added.
+   - Enter the new data values for CO2, PM2.5, PM10, Temperature, and Humidity in the provided input fields.
+   - Click the "Add New Data" button to insert the new data into the database.
+The list of available coordinates will be updated accordingly.

+6. **Clear Entries:**
+   - Use the "Clear" button to clear all entries in the input fields for coordinates and air quality data.

+7. **Closing the Application:**
+   - Close the application window to exit the program.

 ## Screenshots